muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

 Advantages of MTProto over Bot API
 ==================================

-MTProto clients (like daxiedewy) connect directly to Telegram's servers, which means there is no HTTP connection, no "polling" or "web hooks".
+MTProto clients (like daxiedewuyu) connect directly to Telegram's servers, which means there is no HTTP connection, no "polling" or "web hooks".
 This means **less overhead**, since the protocol used between you and the server is much more compact than HTTP requests with responses in wasteful JSON.